-For the first in our 'Ask The Expert' series, we're looking at the age old question of whether you should fill your tank when you're storing your vehicle.
-Many thanks to Mike for sending in this question to us.
+For the first in our 'Ask The Expert' series, we're looking at the age-old question of whether you should fill your tank when you're storing your vehicle.
+Many thanks to Mike for sending this question to us.

 An old favourite this.
 When storing classic vehicles over the winter months should you fill the petrol tank or not?
 I get conflicting advice about this one, especially within the context of the shelf life of modern fuels - Mike Mahon